Cec Linder: Career

-During his career, he also had guest roles in episodes of a variety of other popular British, American and Canadian television programmes, including: The Forest Rangers, Doomwatch, The Littlest Hobo, Alfred Hitchcock Presents, Ironside, The Saint, Danger Bay, The New Avengers, The Secret Storm (as Peter Ames), and The Edge of Night as Senator Ben Travis #2.
+Linder had guest roles in episodes of a variety of other popular British, American and Canadian television programmes, including: The Forest Rangers, Doomwatch, The Littlest Hobo, Voyage to the Bottom of the Sea (TV series), Alfred Hitchcock Presents, Ironside, The Saint, Danger Bay, The New Avengers, The Secret Storm (as Peter Ames), and The Edge of Night as Senator Ben Travis #2.

 Linder appeared as Inspector Cramer in the CBC 1982 radio dramatizations of Nero Wolfe short stories.

-Linder's last work was as Syd Grady in two episodes of the television series Sweating Bullets (1991).
+His last work was as Syd Grady in two episodes of the television series Sweating Bullets (1991).
 He died the following year at Mount Sinai Hospital in Toronto of complications from emphysema.

-He accumulated over 225 credits in film and television productions in a long performing career.